Inquisitive bisimulation: Bisimulation invariance

-\paragraph*{Essentially disjoint unions and localilty.} Inquisitive bisimulation between world- or state-pointed inquisitive models is robust under the augmentation of the set of worlds by disconnected sets of new worlds.
+Inquisitive bisimulation between world- or state-pointed inquisitive models is robust under the augmentation of the set of worlds by disconnected sets of new worlds.
 This phenomenon is well known from ordinary bisimulation between Kripke structures.
-But whereas the disjoint union of two Kripke models is again a Kripke model, any two relational inquisitive models will necessarily share at least the empty information state in their second sorts (they will share no other elements in either sort if the underlying sets of worlds are disjoint).
+But whereas the disjoint union of two Kripke models is again a Kripke model, the disjoint union of two relational inquisitive models would fail to satisfy extensionality (and thus fail to be a relational inquisitive model) unless we take care of identifying the respective empty states.
+In the following, if $\str{M}$ and $\str{M'}$ are relational models, we denote by $\str{M}\oplus\str{M'}$ their \emph{essentially disjoint union}, i.e., the model obtained from the disjoint union by identifying the empty information states of $\str{M}$ and $\str{M}'$.
+Indeed, the the empty information state plays a special, albeit somewhat trivial r\^ole for various purposes.
+To isolate the structurally distinctive part of a relational inquisitive model $\str{M} = ( W, S, E, \in, (P_i))$ we may consider its \emph{essential part} as obtained by removal of the empty information state: